 Replacing Your Car Air Filter: Breathe the Benefits of a Clean Filter

-Older cars, especially American ones, were not equipped with air filters, but nearly all late-model vehicles are outfitted with them as a standard.
+Older cars, especially American ones, were not equipped with cabin air filters, but nearly all late-model vehicles are outfitted with them as a standard.
 This filter catches dust, pollen and debris from outside the car and prevents it from coming inside when you run your heat or AC.

 Reduced airflow or a consistent, foul odor from the HVAC system are signs that your filter needs to be replaced.
 Even if your car doesn’t demonstrate these symptoms, the filter should be changed at least once a year.

 The location of your car’s air filter will vary between make and model, but in most cases it can be found behind the glove box inside your car and accessed by simply freeing the glove box from its mounts.
 Refer to your owner’s manual or consult with your local mechanic if you are uncertain as to where it is located.
 Once you’ve reached it, you can pull it right out and slide a new filter directly in its place.
 Simply reattach your glove box and you’ll be all set.